OfficeDev/VBA-content/VBA/Excel-VBA/articles/pictureformat-incrementcontrast-method-excel.md

 ## Example

-This example increases the contrast for all pictures on  `myDocument` that aren?t already set to maximum contrast.
+This example increases the contrast for all pictures on  `myDocument` that aren't already set to maximum contrast.

 ```vb